kharchenkolab/Baysor/README.md

 ## Run

-**NOTE: The algorithm is still in the alpha-version, so it can be unstable now and will definitely be improved.
+**NOTE: The algorithm is still in the alpha-version, so it can be unstable now and is continuously improved.
 Please, report all found problems and suggestions to Issues.**

 To run the algorithm on your data, use